Morphisms of Berkovich curves and the different function

 \subsection{Motivation}

 Throughout this paper, $k$ denotes an algebraically closed complete non-archimedean real-valued field whose valuation will be denoted $|\ |\:k\to\bfR_{\ge 0}$.
-By a nice Berkovich curve we mean a compact separated quasi-smooth strictly $k$-analytic curve.
+By a nice compact Berkovich curve we mean a compact separated quasi-smooth strictly $k$-analytic curve.
 Such objects play a central role in a variety of recent papers (e.g., \cite{metrics_on_curves}, \cite{ABBR}, \cite{XFaber1}, \cite{Baldassarri}, \cite{Poineau-Pulita}), and their structure is adequately described by the semistable reduction theorem.
 Nevertheless, morphisms between nice curves are not understood so well, and the main aim of this paper is to start filling in this gap.
 Since the case when $f\:Y\to X$ is tame is classical, we study the phenomena occurring in the wild case.
 For this, we introduce a {\em different function} $\delta_f\:Y\to[0,1]$ that measures the ``wildness'' of $f$, and this paper is devoted to a detailed study of $\delta_f$ and the properties of $f$ reflected by $\delta_f$.

 In particular, we will see that $\delta_f$ is tightly related to the minimal simultaneous semistable reduction of $Y$ and $X$, and if the degree of $f$ equals to $\cha(\tilk)$ then its topological ramification locus and metric structure are completely encoded in $\delta_f$.
 In a sequel work \cite{radialization}, we will show that in the general case the latter are completely controlled by a more complicated invariant $\phi_f$, which can be viewed as a family of Herbrand functions and associates to points of $Y$ piecewise monomial automorphisms of $[0,1]$, and the different $\delta_f(y)$ is just the coefficient of the linear part of $\phi_f(y)$.
 Note, however, that our study of $\delta_f$ in this work is much more detailed than the study of $\phi_f$ in \cite{radialization}, and many results, including the genus formulas are not extended to $\phi_f$.
 So, this work and \cite{radialization} are rather complementary.